Sudden Neuropsychiatric Symptoms in Adults: What Causes Them?

 Patients often describe a clear shift: something changed—and quickly.

-Unlike many psychiatric conditions that develop gradually, sudden neuropsychiatric symptoms in adults may follow a different pattern.
-Symptoms can appear abruptly and may fluctuate over time.
+Unlike symptoms that develop gradually, sudden neuropsychiatric symptoms in adults may appear abruptly and fluctuate over time.

 For a broader explanation of this pattern, see when psychiatric symptoms start suddenly.